 But if your infractions have happened more recently, what can you do?

 There are certain types of no exam life insurance and guaranteed issue life insurance policies which you may be eligible for.
 What these policies do require is basic information, a few health questions, and not much else.
 Your premium will be a little higher than a standard issue policy where you have to complete the full medical underwriting, but it may keep you from being declined.
-There are even companies who offer life insurance while pregnant, so don’t let anything stop you from getting the coverage you deserve.
+There are even companies who offer life insurance while pregnant or life insurance for young adults, so don’t let anything stop you from getting the coverage you deserve.

 Don’t try to apply for a life insurance policy without mentioning your driving history up front; your drivers license number is required on every application.